GDG-Trondheim/firebase-ui-quickstart-android/README.md

   ```
   keytool -exportcert -list -v -alias androiddebugkey -keystore %USERPROFILE%\.android\debug.keystore
   ```

-- Go to Auth tab the Firebase Console and enable your Sign-in methods
+- Go to Authentication tab in the Firebase Console and enable your Sign-in methods
-- Run the on Android device or emulator.
+- Run the app on Android device or emulator with Google Play Services
+- Well done, you are almost there!
+- Tap on the FloatingActionButton in the app to verify you setup
-- Happy coding
+- Clap for yourself, because you made it to the end!
+Happy coding

 ## Requirements
 - Android SDK.
 - Android 7.0 (API 25) .
 - Android SDK Tools
-- Android SDK Build tools 23.0.2
+- Android SDK Build tools 25.0.2
 - Android Support Repository
 - Android Support library
 - Google Play Services